Guiding You Through Probate Matters with Expertise and Compassion: Trusted Dover Probate Attorneys

 - Preparing final income and estate tax returns.

 If someone sues the estate, we can also represent you in probate court.
 For example, an heir may argue that the decedent’s will is invalid because it was created under duress.
-This is called a will contest proceeding and requires the legal expertise of a competent attorney.
+This is called a will contest proceeding and requires the legal expertise of a Dover probate lawyer.
 If not properly and expeditiously handled, a will contest can dramatically increase both the cost and length of the probate process.

-Contact the Dover Will and Probate Attorneys at Batson Nolan PLC
+Contact the Dover Wills and Probate Attorneys at Batson Nolan PLC

 It’s difficult to go through the loss of a loved one.
 Our Dover probate attorneys can help you during this challenging time by taking on probate tasks and allowing you time to grieve properly.

 We are a client-focused law firm that has been helping Tennessee families transfer their wealth since 1860.
 Whether you need a living will and powers of attorney prepared or are facing estate litigation, we can help.
 Our wills and probate attorneys work in tandem to give you the best experience and services possible.
 To schedule a free consultation, call our office or go online to submit a request.